Imagine you’re a child in a swimming pool playing Marco Polo.

 Response Strategy #1: Build Confidence

-Your first job as a reader of someone’s work is to build his confidence.
-If he gives up writing, he’s not going to get better, but if he keeps going, he has a chance of success, and confidence is what will keep the writer moving through lousy draft after lousy draft until, one day, the piece becomes something beautiful.
+Your first job as a reader of someone’s work is to build their confidence.
+If they give up writing, they’re not going to get better, but if they keep going, they have a chance of success.
+Confidence is what will keep the writer moving through lousy draft after lousy draft until, one day, the piece becomes something beautiful.

 I wondered how he knew it couldn’t be fixed.
 Is he the ultimate arbiter of the potential artistic merit?
 I was pissed off.
 I told myself I’d keep working at the story until it was convincing, compelling, and fun to read.
 I imagined the day that I could slip a copy of whatever journal published it into his mailbox with a stickynote that said, “Fixed it!”